Check out this: Paylocity Holding Corporation (PCTY) could be on the verge of a big rally

 Paylocity Holding Corporation (NASDAQ: PCTY) is -27.56% lower on its value in year-to-date trading and has touched a low of $152.01 and a high of $314.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PCTY stock was last observed hovering at around $176.15 in the last trading session, with the day’s loss setting it -5.07% off its average median price target of $240.00 for the next 12 months.
-It is also 47.36% off the consensus price target high of $325.00 offered by 17 analysts, but current levels are 7.52% higher than the price target low of $185.00 for the same period.
+The PCTY stock was last observed hovering at around $176.15 in the last trading session, with the day’s loss setting it -5.07%.

 3 Tiny Stocks Primed to Explode